JayeshR1204/Infotact_internship/README.md

 Added a sample file named user.js to have a basic idea of how to create an user model Update (12/06/2026):
-Added a sample file named generatetoken.ts to have a basic idea of how to generate the token
+Added a sample file named generatetoken.ts to have a basic idea of how to generate the token Update (13/06/2026):
+Created a placeholder for implementing authentication routes for user registration